 1. Make plans with your kids.

+Sit down with your kids and pick out some activities together!
 Planning the week collaboratively will make your kids feel included and will help you choose activities that they’re excited about, hopefully helping to prevent any tantrums among the younger ones.
 Just like the dinner table, vacations usually run more smoothly when kids know what to expect!

 Don’t feel like you need to plan every single minute, either—just choose a few bigger items and then leave time for relaxation and spontaneity.